There are 25 different types of bats in California out of the 1,400 species of bats documented across the globe.

 The Little Brown Bat frequently interacts with humans since they roost in human structures, sometimes in colonies that people regard as a nuisance, but they rarely test positive for rabies.

 They have the potential to attain a body length of 3.7 inches (9.5 cm) and a maximum weight of 12.5 grams.
-The females are significantly larger than the males.
+The number of females is significantly larger than that of males.

 They can be a dark brown color all the way up to a light tan, with the underside of their bellies being lighter in color than their backs.